 Our peroneus brevis injury rehabilitation program is based on four stages.
 The first priority is to reduce pain and inflammation.
-Then when pain allows improve flexibility, build strength and coordination, and gradually return to full fitness.
+Then when pain allows improve flexibility, build strength, coordination, and gradually return to full fitness.

-This begins immediately after injury and will last at least 48 hours for a mild injury.
-More severe injuries will require a longer rest period of a couple weeks or more.
-An avulsion strain (where the tendon pulls a piece of bone away with it) may need to be immobilized in a cast.
+This begins immediately after injury and lasts at least 48 hours for a mild injury.
+More severe injuries require a longer rest period of a couple weeks or more.
+If you have an avulsion strain then you may need to immobilize your foot in a cast.

 - Apply the cold therapy PRICE principles of protection, rest, ice, compression, and elevation.